 Prairie organic spirits.
 Another new player in the alcoholic beverages category is the line of Prairie organic Spirits.
 “Made with respect from seed to glass,” Prairie Organic Spirits offers 100% certified organic vodka, made from a single-sourced, organic corn grown on a handful family-owned and operated Minnesota farms.
 Each bottle of Prairie Organic Spirits takes three years of meticulous work.
 The Cucumber version we sampled gives off lovely and unmistakable aromas of fresh cucumbers.
 Immediately upon opening the bottle we imagined making our favorite chilled gazpacho or Bloody Mary recipe spiked with this pure, unadulterated spirit.
 It’s also great as a mixer with flavored sparkling water or in your favorite cocktail.
 Without question will increase the aromatic intensity of whatever you use it in.

 Spindrift fresh-squeezed-fruit-flavored sparkling water.
 It’s always important to stay hydrated, but it can be problematic if you don’t enjoy plain water.
-And there’s some evidence that neither sugar nor artificial sweeteners are very healthy, so here’s a new option: naturally flavored sparkling water.
+And there’s some evidence that neither sugar nor artificial sweeteners are very healthy, so here’s a new option: sparkling water made with real fruit.
 Spindrift is the only bubbly that uses real fruit to flavor its water.
 It’s refreshing on its own or a great mixer for summer cocktails.
-These waters are flavored only with 10% organically grown fruit – juice and purée.
+These waters are flavored only with 100% organically grown fruit – juice and purée.
 We love the fruit aromas and the bubbles of all the flavors.
 Now imagine topping up a shot of Prairie cucumber vodka (above) with ice and a few ounces of cucumber Spindriftr sparkling water – and top it with a spring of mint.
 Hard to get more refreshing than that.
 Comes in blackberry, cucumber, grapefruit, orange mango, lemon and – our favorite so far – raspberry lime.

 Lincoln Park has a number of interesting places to eat, and I just discovered the pleasure of one of those – the patio at Cafe Brauer.
 Delicious American food specialties, served by warm and friendly people, and a small selection of wines, craft beers and cocktails designed to satisfy most of us.
 One menu item promises fresh vegetables from Green City Market, one of the city of Chicago’s markets that sets up every Wednesday and Saturday nearly across the street on Stockton Blvd.
 This is a marriage made in heaven.